Freshslice Pizza

 Freshslice Pizza is a Canadian pizza chain and franchise founded by Ray Russell in 1999.
-The franchise owns 77 branches across Canada.
-They are known for their pizza by the slice.
+The franchise operates more than 100 locations across Canada.
+They are known for their pizza by the slice but also sell whole pizzas.

+History

+Freshslice Pizza was founded in 1999 by Ray Russell in Vancouver, British Columbia.
+Starting with a single restaurant, Freshslice grew to over 100 Locations across Canada.

 Awards and recognition

 In 2014 and 2015, Freshslice received a Golden Plate award for Best Pizza By The Slice from the Vancouver-based weekly publication The Georgia Straight.

 In 2016, Ray Russell and Freshslice were awarded runner-up for the Entrepreneur of the Year Award through BCBusiness and Ernst & Young (EY) for his involvement at Freshslice.

-Controversy
+Legal issues

 In 2011, two Freshslice Pizza companies and the owner of two franchise outlets were fined $44,000 (Canadian dollars) for employing illegal workers.
 Companies owned by Ray Russell and corporate employee Bahman Afshari were all charged by the Canada Border Services Agency after a tip led to the discovery that over a dozen illegal immigrants were employed at Freshslice locations in Vancouver.
 Afshari was also personally charged.

 In 2014 Russell was found guilty by the B.C Supreme Court of wrongful dismissal of a corporate employee.
 The courts ordered a judgement of over $40,000 (Canadian dollars) to the former employee.

-In 2022, BC courts ruled in favor of a franchisee group who held ownership in over 10% of the Freshslice locations.
-This group had claimed recission against Freshslice and rebranded their locations.
-The courts dismissed an injunction by Freshslice and the locations were able to rebrand.
-This drastically dropped the location count for Freshslice.